 CE303 : Junior Cruise Engine - The final cruise in a series of three.
 A thorough shipboard experience designed to prepare the student to understand fully the systems and operating procedures necessary for the execution of the responsibilities of a third engineer.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Prerequisites: CE203, EG372, ET211 or ES251 or ES201; Maintenance Second Class.
+Prerequisites: CE203 with a grade of C- or higher, EG372, ET211 or ES251 or ES201; Maintenance Second Class.
 Cr.
 4.